God's Spy

-God's Spy (Espía de Dios in Spanish) is a bestselling thriller novel by Juan Gómez-Jurado originally published in Spain in 2006, and in English in 2007.
-It has become an instant bestseller throughout Europe with a million copies sold to date and is going to be published in 42 countries.
-The plot is set in the Vatican, where, in the aftermath of Pope John Paul II's death, the hunt for a serial killer and sex offender — and former priest — reveals a chilling conspiracy.
-It is a detective story where the psychological portrait of Victor Karosky, the serial killer (whose name is known from the first line of the book) is the spine of the novel.
-The action also takes place in a Maryland institution called the Saint Matthew Institute, a center for the rehabilitation of priest with a history of sexual abuse, which is based on a real-life place.
-This subject has aroused controversial issues in Catholic countries as Spain and Poland.
+God's Spy (Espía de Dios in Spanish) is a bestselling thriller novel by Juan Gómez-Jurado was originally published in Spanish in 2006, and in English in 2007.
+It became an instant bestseller throughout Europe with a million copies sold to date and will be published in 42 countries.

+The plot is set in the Vatican in the aftermath of Pope John Paul II's death.
+The hunt is on for a serial killer and sex offender — and former priest — which proves to reveal a chilling conspiracy.
+This is a thriller novel where the psychological portrait of Victor Karosky, the serial killer (whose name is mentioned in the first line of the book) is the main character in the novel.

+Along with the Vatican, the action also takes place in the United States in a Maryland institution called the Saint Matthew Institute.
+The Saint Matthew Institute is a center for the rehabilitation of a priest with a history of sexual abuse.
+The story is based on a real-life event.
+This subject has been controversial in Catholic countries such as Spain and Poland.